 Many locations in Dark Souls will not allow you to place a White Sign Soapstone.
-For example, you can’t place them inside boss rooms or in areas that don’t have a boss.
+For example, you can’t place them inside boss rooms or areas that don’t have a boss.

 Some locations just don’t allow you to place one for whatever reason.
 The obvious solution is to find another place to put one, so keep searching.

-One player can draw all of the boss’s attacks, while the other goes in for the fight.
-The boss only targets one player at a time, making it very easy for the attacking player to get some good hits.
+One player can draw all the boss’s attacks, while the other goes in for the fight.
+The boss only targets one player at a time, making it easy for the attacking player to get some good hits.

 After defeating the boss, both players will receive some souls.
-The phantom will be returned to his own world, and the host can no longer summon any more players.
+The phantom will be returned to his world, and the host can no longer summon any more players.